pabloinsente/pabloinsente.github.io/_posts/2020-06-12-intro-jupyter-ide.md

 ### Installing JupyterLab

 Before installing JupyterLab, I am assuming you have a recent version of Python 3 installed.
 Any Python version greater than 3.6 should work.
-Utilizing a virtual environment it is also recommended to isolate yout JupyterLab installation.
+Utilizing a virtual environment it is also recommended to isolate your JupyterLab installation.

- It is also good idea to update `pip` before installas by running:
+ It is also good idea to update `pip` before installing jupyterLab by running:

 ```bash
 python -m pip install --upgrade pip